 You can't tell if you don't look

 Science is an ever growing body of knowledge that continues to expand exponentially.
 This points to a singularity sometime in the near future.
-We've built machines that can imitate speech (passing the Turing test[A] soon.)
+We've built machines that can imitate speech (passing the Turing test[!], very soon passing it reliably.)
 And it all started with a singularity in the past where Humanity learned to speak.

 When did science start?
 Did it start in pre-history?
 Before people could write?
 Does science include the ability to make stone tools and slowly improve them so they are easier to use and more efficient?
 Of course.
 Science is the observation of objective reality and the ability to construct models with reproducible predictions.
 Take two rocks of a certain type and shape and bang them together this way and you get a hand axe.
 It’s magic!
 Not a miracle but real magic.
 An incantation with the right ingredients can use the recipe to get a predetermined outcome.
 Real Magic.

 Granted, it’s not very complicated Magic.
 Two types of stone and one procedure to figure out where to knock them together.
 Any old monkey could do this.
 It probably doesn’t require any complicated language to make these simple hand tools.
 These tools are the earliest example of science that have survived to the present day.
 These tools evolve very slowly without changes for hundreds of thousands of years.
-The changes are glacial at this first attempt at technology [3.3 M yrs ago, possible Australopithecus, but certainly Homo Habilis, ancestors of Homo Erectus, Mode 1, Oldowan ]
+The changes are glacial at this first attempt at technology 3.3 M yrs ago, possibly by Australopithecus, but certainly Homo Habilis, ancestors of Homo Erectus,

-The ancestors that created there tools were not our current species, Homo Sapiens, they were Homo Erectus and they spread all over the world from Africa.
-The first stone tools are found about two and a half million years ago.
-And they slowly evolve for about a million years, we find and are able to date them all over the world.
+The ancestors that created the next type of tools were not our current species, Homo Sapiens, they were Homo Erectus and they spread all over the world from Africa.
+Their first stone tools are found about two and a half million years ago.
+And they slowly evolve for about a million years.
+We find and are able to date them all over the world.
 About a million years ago the rate of change of new tools starts to exponentially speed up.
 It's obvious at this point that we can talk.
 Not just name things, but actually converse.
-[Homo Erectus Mode 2, Acheulean tools, which are much more complicated, require complex planning and make butchering much simpler.]
+Acheulean tools, which are much more complicated, require complex planning and make butchering much simpler.

 It’s marks on a slate.
 How much are your taxes this year?
 Ten bushels of wheat to be delivered on October 15th at the central Grainery.
 And if you didn’t deliver it, you got fined.
 You couldn’t deny your bill, it’s right there in front of you, a picture that tells you what you have to deliver.
 This one small thing makes large permanent cities possible.
 They start in the Middle East and spread this system around the world.

-Accounting continues to evolve to become more sophisticated.
-Double entry bookkeeping becomes the norm. [reference] except for accounting, the ancient Greeks attribute everything to the gods.
+Accounting (a formal system) continues to evolve to become more sophisticated.
+Double-entry bookkeeping becomes the norm.
+Except for accounting, the ancient Greeks attribute everything to the gods.
 Zeus throws thunderbolts.
 Neptune makes the winds blow.
 It’s an easy explanation… except things happen in cycles.
 There are up to four distinct seasons everywhere.
 The moon cycles overhead every thirty days.
 There are eight other lights in the sky that move along the same general path.
-These wanderers (or planets [reference from Greek]) follow their own cycles.
+These wanderers (or planets [derived from the Greek]) follow their own cycles.
 And there were eclipses.
 And they suggested patterns.
-There are hints that stone henge and other historical buildings recognize the alignment of the stars and the seasons.
+There are hints that Stonehenge and other historical buildings recognize the alignment of the stars and the seasons.

 But science is more than that.
 The scientific method is a way to translate measurements into meaning.
 Or at least into predictions that allow you to argue about the meaning.
-The first recorded use of the “Accounting” method of explanation was in 2000 BCE [reference Greek?
-Macedonian?] by Anaximander where he proposed the rain cycle and what causes earthquakes.
+The first recorded use of the “Accounting” method of explanation was in 600 BCE by Anaximander, the Macedonian, who proposed the rain cycle and what causes earthquakes.

 He was basically correct in the first instance and deeply wrong (wind) on the second.
-But it was a model, a blameless model (Not that one of their gods did it, which was their previous explanation.)
+But it was a model, a blameless model (not that one of their gods did it, which was their previous explanation.)
 It’s amazing that the first models were wrong half the time.
 Actually science is almost always wrong.
 It just gets more accurate as time moves on.
 Aristotle.
 Copernicus.
+Brahe.
 Kepler.
+Galileo.
 Newton.
-Galileo.
 Laplace.
 Einstein.

 What makes up the Scientific method?
 It’s a model of the ‘situation’ or formally a theory is a set of universal laws, recipes, or formulas that can be used to make predictions.
 The genius Newton showed us how to build a model from scratch.
 How to define the terms, define the experiments, the measurements and predictions and publish his formulas so that anyone can use them to reproduce his results and generate new results.
 And he showed that his predictions were more accurate than the old Greek system (which was pretty damn accurate.)
 The giant’s shoulders that Newton stood on included Kepler.